-Zephyranthes is a genus of about 70 species of flowering plants, mostly perennials, in the Amaryllidaceae family.
-They are native to the southeastern United States, Central America and South America.
+Zephyranthes is a genus of about 90 species of flowering plants, mostly perennials, belonging to the Amaryllidaceae family.
+They are native to southeastern United States, Central America and South America.

-The species have grass-like foliage and erect flower stalks which support a star-shaped or funnel-shaped flower.
+These plants have grass-like foliage and erect flower stalks that support a single flower consisting of six or eight petals.
+The flowers are funnel-shaped and more often appears in spring and summer.
 These beautiful flowers range from yellow through pink to white and can fit in any garden.
-Some species have sweet fragrant flowers.
+Some species have sweet fragrance which spread happiness and joy.

 Do They Sleep at Night?